Skip to content

 1. Select the mute start time and duration.

-2. Select the mute cycle starting from a certain moment.
+2. Select the mute cycle starting from a certain point in time.

 3. Select the mute expiration time.
 You can choose to repeat forever according to the above time or repeat until a specific moment.

-• To recover a single rule, you can do so via the button on the right side of the rule, or go to the Monitor settings, or recover it manually.
+• Single Recovery: Can be done via the button on the right side of the rule, or by going to the Monitor settings, or manually recovered.

 Name